Tecterra: Tecterra Showcase

-Economic Impact
+Economic impact

 Since June 2010, Tecterra has committed over $33.9 million to geomatics companies and applied research groups for innovative geomatics technology and commercialization, training and new job creation across Alberta and Canada.
 This amount has been matched with $23.3 million in private investments.

 To date, the organization has generated over $145 million in actual economic impact on the Canadian economy, with a projection to grow to over $300 million in the next five years.

 Highlights from Tecterra's economic impact include:

 Tecterra has funded private and government programs such as Avalanche Canada and Blackbridge Geomatics.

 Tecterra has in the past, funded university projects and also provided scholarships for students in the geomatics sector.

-International Relations
+International relations

 In 2014, members of Tecterra were invited by the Consulate General of France in Vancouver to visit several technology institutions in France.
-These included: University of Avignon - UMR Espace and Laboratoire Souterrain à Bas Bruit, TERINOV Cluster, and the National Research Institute of Science and Technology for Environment and Agriculture.
+These included: the University of Avignon - UMR Espace and Laboratoire Souterrain à Bas Bruit, TERINOV Cluster, and the National Research Institute of Science and Technology for Environment and Agriculture.
 The purpose of the visit was to establish relations between technology partners in France and Canada, and discover possible collaborations and technology transfers between the two countries.